susobhang70/packet_scheduling/README.md

 One can easily do `./pim.py < uniform_input` to run PIM on 8x8 switch with uniform traffic

 Both the scripts display the workout of the given scheduling problem using the algorithm.
-Each iteration of each round with Request Phase, Grant Phase and Accept Phase is displayed, and this also displays the round based statistic at the end (total number of rounds taken for the given input, and iterations per round)
+Each iteration of each round with Request Phase, Grant Phase and Accept Phase is displayed, and this also displays the round based statistic at the end (total number of rounds taken for the given input, and iterations per round).